 Theory

-The theory concentration of the major in economics is intended for the student who wishes to begin the formal study of economic reasoning and master the analytical tools.
+The Theory concentration of the major in Economics is intended for the student who wishes to begin the formal study of economic reasoning and master the analytical tools.
 This concentration relies on a higher level of abstraction and focuses on techniques of economic analysis rather than on the understanding of specific economic problems or institutions.
-It is particularly well suited for students who intend to pursue a Ph.D. degree in economics or higher degrees in quantitative fields such as finance.
+It is particularly well suited for students who intend to pursue a Ph.D. degree in Economics or higher degrees in quantitative fields such as Finance.

-The theory concentration requires at least ten courses (40 credits) in the Department of Economics.
+The Theory concentration requires at least ten courses (40 credits) in the Department of Economics.

 Mathematics Requirement

-In addition to the ten ECON-UA courses noted above, theory concentration students must complete Mathematics for Economics I and Mathematics for Economics II (MATH-UA 131, 132) with a C or better.
-Advanced Placement (or equivalent) credit in calculus cannot substitute for them and does not allow a student to place ahead in the two-semester sequence.
+In addition to the ten ECON-UA courses noted above, Theory concentration students must complete Mathematics for Economics I and Mathematics for Economics II (MATH-UA 131, 132) with a C or better.
+Advanced Placement (or equivalent) credit in Calculus cannot substitute for them and does not allow a student to place ahead in the two-semester sequence.
 We strongly recommend that students take Introduction to Microeconomics (ECON-UA 2) and Mathematics for Economics I (MATH-UA 131) in the same semester.
 Note that Mathematics for Economics I is a prerequisite for Mathematics for Economics II.

-Theory concentration majors are not required to take Mathematics for Economics III (MATH-UA 133) unless they are pursuing a joint major between economics and either computer science or mathematics; see below.
-However, with the advice and explicit permission of the department, they may choose to take MATH-UA 133 as an ECON-UA 200-level elective for the stand-alone economics major.
+Theory concentration majors are not required to take Mathematics for Economics III (MATH-UA 133) unless they are pursuing a joint major between Economics and either Computer Science or Mathematics; see below.
+However, with the advice and explicit permission of the department, they may choose to take MATH-UA 133 as an ECON-UA 200-level elective for the stand-alone Economics major.

 Prerequisites

-Students must observe all prerequisites for courses in the theory concentration, as they will be strictly enforced.
+Students must observe all prerequisites for courses in the Theory concentration, as they will be strictly enforced.
 See course descriptions for prerequisites.

 A grade of C or better is required for a course to be counted toward the major, as well as to satisfy the mathematics prerequisites.
 No course for the major may be taken Pass/Fail.
 If a student fails a course required for the major, the course must be retaken in the department; a course taken outside the University cannot be substituted for a failed course.

 Students must pay close attention to the prerequisites for each course, as they are strictly enforced.
-Students who do not meet the minimum C requirement in a prerequisite course(s) will be de-enrolled at the beginning of each semester.
+Students who do not meet the minimum C requirement in a prerequisite course(s) will be unenrolled at the beginning of each semester.
 A grade of P, I, or W does not satisfy the minimum grade requirement.

-The department requires that all economics majors take an exit exam before graduation.
+The department requires that all Economics majors take an exit exam before graduation.
 No preparation is necessary, and the grade has no impact on a student’s academic record.
 The exam takes only one hour.
 Students are contacted by the department in their senior year with logistical details.
 The results are used by the department to evaluate the major.